10 August 2023

 - Online timetable

 Timetable functionality goes without saying.
-However, some educational website designs and features are often overlooked.
+However, some website designs and features for educational institutions are often overlooked.
 For example, for security, make the timetable available only after the student/teacher logs in.
 If the university has several buildings or departments across the city, it’s great to pin the studying locations to the map and provide directions.

 - Applicant info